Kayla Itsines: Career

 Itsines found work at a women's gym in Adelaide.
 Itsines came to believe that most women seek three specific outcomes from training: smaller inner thighs, flatter abdomens, and more toned arms, while also being concerned about becoming too bulky.

 She also started training her sister's friends who wanted to improve their fitness so they could play Netball on their high school team, focusing on building core strength and powerful legs.
 She lectured them on nutrition, and asked them to take before-and-after photos of themselves to track their progress.
 Itsines' 12-year-old cousin suggested using Instagram as a way of organising the photos.
 Within a few months, Itsines gained thousands of followers and was receiving regular requests for advice and help.
-Her partner, Tobi Pearce, suggested that she compile her routines into ebooks that could be sold online.
+Her ex-fiancé Tobi Pearce, suggested that she compile her routines into ebooks that could be sold online.
 In March 2013, they founded the Bikini Body Training company with Itsines as director and Pearce as CEO.
 The following January, they published the first two Bikini Body Guides, with Itsines' workouts in one volume, and nutrition information from dieticians Julie Dundon and Anne Schneyder of Nutrition Professionals Australia in another.
 Itsines would later offer the guides via an affiliate program as well.
 By October, the guides had been downloaded over one million times.

 The BBG program is based on 28-minute high-intensity workouts to be completed three times per week.
 The workouts are built from a repertoire of 150 movements inspired by a variety of sports and other physical training.
 The meal plans originally provided as little as 1,200 calories per day, but were updated to provide 1,600 to 1,800.
 She describes the overall strategy as not being aimed at either weight loss or muscle gain, but rather, the creation of a particular look.
 The program is aimed primarily at women because Itsines feels she particularly understands women's health and fitness goals.